britecharts/britecharts/src/doc/tutorials/getting-started.md

 ];
 ```

-## Configuring and Rendering the Bar Chart
+## Configuring and Rendering the bar chart
 We only need to configure our bar chart by calling the accessors.
-These are described in the [Bar Chart API reference][barChartAPI] page.
-In this tutorial, we set it up as a horizontal bar chart with height of 400px and width of 600px:
+We describe these in the [bar chart API reference][barChartAPI] page.
+In this tutorial, we set it up as a horizontal bar chart with a height of 400px and a width of 600px:
 ```js
 barChart
     .margin({left: 100})